Organization of the Chinese Communist Party: Demographics

 As of December 2024, individuals who identify as farmers, herdsmen and fishermen make up 26.1 million members; members identifying as workers totalled 6.6 million.
 Another group, the "Managing, professional and technical staff in enterprises and public institutions", made up 16.4 million, 11.6 million identified as working in administrative staff and 7.6 million described themselves as party cadres.
 By 2024, CCP membership had become more educated, younger, and less blue-collar than previously, with 57.6% of party members having a college degree or above.
 As of 2022, around 30 to 35 percent of Chinese entrepreneurs are or have been a party member.
 At the end of 2024, the CCP stated that it has approximately 7.73 million ethnic minority members or 7.7% of the party, while 30.99 million women were CCP members, representing 30.9% of the party.

 Communist Youth League

 The Communist Youth League (CYL) is the CCP's youth wing, and the largest mass organization for youth in China.
 To join, an applicant has to be between the ages of 14 and 28.
 It controls and supervises Young Pioneers, a youth organization for children below the age of 14.
 The organizational structure of CYL is an exact copy of the CCP's; the highest body is the National Congress, followed by the Central Committee, Politburo and the Politburo Standing Committee.
 However, the Central Committee (and all central organs) of the CYL work under the guidance of the CCP central leadership.
 Therefore, in a peculiar situation, CYL bodies are both responsible to higher bodies within CYL and the CCP, a distinct organization.
-By the end of 2024, the CYL has 75.318 million members.
+By the end of 2025, the CYLC had 78.336 million members and 5.15 million organizations throughout China.